-While the seminar is required for Professional Writing majors all students who are English majors or minors, undergraduate or graduate, regardless of their area of concentration, are invited to take advantage of the opportunities that an internship placement offers.
+While the seminar is required for many Professional Writing majors all students who are English majors or minors, undergraduate or graduate, regardless of their area of concentration, are invited to take advantage of the opportunities that an internship can provide.

-The Internship Program in the English department allows students to gain real-world experience in various related fields, including editing, web design, and technical writing.
+The Internship Program in the English department allows students to gain real-world experience in various related fields, including editing, writing for publication, web design, and technical writing.
 Both volunteer and paid internships are offered by a variety of UNM programs and off campus New Mexico companies.
 All allow flexible hours to accommodate student schedules.
-See the list of current placements.

 Students seeking an internship placement should contact the Internship Director (Joseph Bartolotta, see the contact information below).
 Many students arrange their own internships with individuals they know from prior work or other existing personal and professional contacts.
 Such arrangements often make good internships, but to be an internship, students must notify the Internship Director and complete the items noted in the “Intern Checklist” (doc).